developer-junaid/React-Table-Tutorial/README.md

 - - destructure page from table instance
 - - use page instead of rows in the body section

-11. Selecting Rows (steps)
+11. Selecting Rows

-- - Create component for selecting rows
-- - Import and then pass useRowSelect in useTable hook
-- - Import selectedFlatRows from useTable
+12. Column Hiding